 “The amount of exposure and support we received cannot be measured,” she noted.
 “And that went beyond the trip.
 I’m currently having conversations with the Portugal embassy to dive into the details of our next steps there.”

-“When I went to patient SnapIT’s business model about two years back, I had the opportunity to do a worldwide patent application,” she explained.
+“When I went to patent SnapIT’s business model about two years back, I had the opportunity to do a worldwide patent application,” she explained.
 “I selected a majority of the continent and countries to go after, and we are now getting a few countries approving our patent. … I’m glad I did that two years ago — it was a big hit on the budget, but it’s proving to be worth it as we grow globally.”

 Increasing tech in rural Kansas